 Try the analytic hierarchy process feature, and you will be amazed.
-Advanced guided wizard user interface is offered to model the Analytic Hierarchy Process.
+The advanced guided wizard user interface is offered to model the Analytic Hierarchy Process.
 Rational will uses Eigenvalues and eigenvectors for calculating priorities from Pairwise Comparisons.

 When performing a pairwise comparison, you can misjudge 2 factors by not being consistent.
-Enforce Transitivity Rule and save you from doing such mistakes.
+Enforce the Transitivity Rule and save you from doing such mistakes.
 Transitivity rule is a quality of judgment.
 One big benefit of enforcing the transitivity rule is that the number of pair comparison will be dramatically reduced.
-More technically speaking, the number of Pair Comparison will be reduced to N -1, where, without transitivity rule, the number of pairwise comparisons is ½ * N * (N - 1).
-That can be a huge time saver for you.
+More technically speaking, the number of Pair comparisons will be reduced to N -1, where, without transitivity rule, the number of pairwise comparisons is ½ * N * (N - 1).
+That can be a huge time-saver for you.

 Consistency Ratio is also calculated and displayed in a pairwise comparison view.
 The higher the number is, the more inconsistent you are.

-The Rational Will computes a strategy based on your Attitude.
+The Rational Will computes a strategy based on your attitude.
 If you acknowledge as a realist rational person, the Von Neumann–Morgenstern utility theorem - Maximize Expected Utility approach will be used.
-If you are a very pessimist person who wants to avoid all kind of risks, you can choose LexiMin approach.
+If you are a very pessimist person who wants to avoid all kinds of risks, you can choose the LexiMin approach.
 If you regret opportunities, then the Minimax Regret approach is available for you.
 Hurwicz’s Optimism Pessimism rule is also available along with various customizations.

 If you are not sure about your utility function, a Certainty Equivalent based Game can be offered to you.
 While you play the game, the 'Rational Will' will infer your Utility Function using the concept from Behavioral Economics.